devolution2409/NX-input-recorder/README.md

 ### Prerequisites

 To be able to build this `.nsp`, one must download and compile the latest version of [Plutonium](https://github.com/XorTroll/Plutonium) and place the `include` and `lib` folder in the Plutonium folder.
 (The Plutonium folder in git is just a symlink to the compiled Plutonium).
+#### Building from scratch

+Download & compile Plutonium.
+Download and install devkipro, and find a way to make it work for you.

+#### Build using docker
-Or you can use the following Dockerfile in order to create an image with devkitpro and plutonium.
+Alternatively, you can use the following Dockerfile in order to create an image with devkitpro and plutonium.
+This image will set up all the directories needed.

 ```
 FROM devkitpro/devkita64